 Then she showed us an illustration of an orange:

 You get the point.
-This exercise is really meant to make a point with educators and parents.
+This exercise is really meant to make a point for educators and parents.
 I suppose you could also do the exercise with older children.
 I hope you enjoyed this exercise.
 I will post the second part of this series tomorrow.

 Warmly,